Tautulli/Tautulli-Issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!---
 THIS IS NOT THE PLACE TO ASK FOR SUPPORT!
+Please use [Discord](https://tautulli.com/discord) for support issues.
-Please use the [Discord Server](https://tautulli.com/discord) for support issues.
+DO NOT ERASE THE TEMPLATE!
+Please complete the entire template.
 --->

 **Describe the Bug**